Zoltan-X/Genetics-IT/Note.md

 1. We would need an sequence initiator and terminator instruction.
 2. We would need something like an reproduction counter instruction,
    that would terminate an expansive cell building up operation.
-3. We would need a molcular bonding construction.
+3. We would need a molecular bonding construction.
 4. We would need a spatially determined RNA String form,
    that would fit the cell building process,
    by sticking to itself at specific points.

 The first topic is about to be something like Spin-L|R termination.

 The second and third topics should stick together,